chamberspchen/chamberspchen/README.md

-ChatGPT
-Introduction to My Flutter App: Connecting to JDE with Ease I developed a mobile app using Flutter and Dart, specifically designed to connect with JDE (JD Edwards) via orchestration.
+Introduction to this Flutter App: Connecting to JDE with Ease I developed a mobile app using Flutter and Dart, specifically designed to connect with JDE (JD Edwards) via orchestration.
 This app performs CRUD (Create, Read, Update, Delete) operations, handles user authentication, and displays images.

 Key Features